George Holmes (archivist): Works

 Holmes prepared the initial 17 volumes of the second edition of Rymer's Fœdera, (20 vols., London 1727–35).
 He collated the documents with the originals in the Tower of London, and supplied omissions in the first edition.
 The additions made by Holmes are considered to be of a higher quality than those by Robert Sanderson, Rymer's earlier editor.
 The final three volumes were the same for both editions.
 Volume 17 of the second edition had a general index to the preceding volumes.

 A project of Peter Le Neve from the early 1720s to catalogue old British coins involved Holmes with James Hill.
 The ambitions to make a complete numismatic history fell through.

 Family

 Holmes married the daughter of a sword-cutler in Fleet Street named Marshall.
 His wife, who survived him, received £200 from the government and £200 for her husband's manuscripts relating to the public records, which were deposited among the official documents at the Tower of London.
-An only son, George, received his education at Eton College, and was clerk under his father; he died at the age of 25.
+Their only son, George, received his education at Eton College, and was clerk under his father; he died at the age of 25.